-The Associate of Applied Science in Nursing program at El Paso Community College at the Rio Grande Campus located in El Paso, Texas is accredited by the Accreditation Commission for Education in Nursing (ACEN); this commission utilizes standards for nursing education and a peer-review process to promote quality improvement in nursing education.
+The Associate of Applied Science in Nursing program at El Paso Community College is accredited by the Accreditation Commission for Education in Nursing (ACEN); this commission utilizes standards for nursing education and a peer-review process to promote quality improvement in nursing education.

 Nursing applicants will be required to take TEAS Version V- Test of Essential Academic Skills, for qualification and ranking.
 Also, the Nursing Specialized Admissions Orientation will be MANDATORY under Pre-Program Specific Requirements.